Fund deadline: December 15, 2028 Claims processing stops December 1, 2028 Check eligibility →

 10. Do I need a lawyer to apply?

 No. The fund is designed to be accessible without legal representation.
-Our claim preparation tool walks you through gathering the right materials.
+Our free case-file portal walks you through gathering the right materials, and our application guides and tools explain each step of how to apply.
 For complex cases — significant financial losses, federal felony charges, ongoing litigation — consulting a qualified attorney before submitting may be beneficial.

 11. How much money could I receive?